Stonehenge: Function and construction

 On the other hand, Mike Parker Pearson of Sheffield University has suggested that Stonehenge was part of a ritual landscape and was joined to Durrington Walls by their corresponding avenues and the River Avon.
-He suggests that the area around Durrington Walls Henge was a place of the living, whilst Stonehenge was a domain of the dead.
+He suggests that the area around Durrington Walls henge was a place of the living, whilst Stonehenge was a domain of the dead.
 A journey along the Avon to reach Stonehenge was part of a ritual passage from life to death, to celebrate past ancestors and the recently deceased.
 Both explanations were first mooted in the twelfth century by Geoffrey of Monmouth, who extolled the curative properties of the stones and was also the first to advance the idea that Stonehenge was constructed as a funerary monument.
-Whatever religious, mystical or spiritual elements were central to Stonehenge, its design includes a celestial observatory function, which might have allowed prediction of eclipse, solstice, equinox and other celestial events important to a contemporary religion.

 There are other hypotheses and theories.
 According to a team of British researchers led by Mike Parker Pearson of the University of Sheffield, Stonehenge may have been built as a symbol of "peace and unity", indicated in part by the fact that at the time of its construction, Britain's Neolithic people were experiencing a period of cultural unification.

 Stonehenge megaliths include smaller bluestones and larger sarsens (a term for silicified sandstone boulders found in the chalk downs of southern England).
 The bluestones are composed of dolerite, tuff, rhyolite, or sandstone.
-The igneous bluestones appear to have originated in the Preseli hills of southwestern Wales about 140 mi from the monument.
+The igneous bluestones appear to have originated in the Preseli hills of southwestern Wales, about 140 mi from the monument.
 The sandstone Altar Stone may have originated in east Wales.
-Recent analysis has indicated the sarsens originated from West Woods, about 16 mi from the monument.
+Analysis published in 2020 indicates the sarsens came from West Woods, about 16 mi from the monument.

-Researchers from the Royal College of Art in London have discovered that the monument's igneous bluestones possess "unusual acoustic properties" – when struck they respond with a "loud clanging noise".
-Rocks with such acoustic properties are frequent in the Carn Melyn ridge of Presili; the Presili village of Maenclochog (Welsh for bell or ringing stones), used local bluestones as church bells until the 18th century.
+Researchers from the Royal College of Art in London have discovered that the monument's igneous bluestones possess "unusual acoustic properties": when struck, they produce a "loud clanging noise".
+Rocks with such acoustic properties are frequent in the Carn Melyn ridge of Presili; the Presili village of Maenclochog (Welsh for bell or ringing stones) used local bluestones as church bells until the 18th century.
 According to the team, these acoustic properties could explain why certain bluestones were hauled such a long distance, a major technical accomplishment at the time.
-In certain ancient cultures, rocks that ring out, known as lithophonic rocks, were believed to contain mystic or healing powers, and Stonehenge has a history of association with rituals.
+In certain ancient cultures, rocks that ring out, known as lithophonic rocks, were believed to possess mystical or healing powers, and Stonehenge has a history of association with rituals.
 The presence of these "ringing rocks" seems to support the hypothesis that Stonehenge was a "place for healing" put forward by Darvill, who consulted with the researchers.